Labeling Boxes Effectively: The Secret to an Organized Unpacking

 Place a matching colored sticker on the door of the room in the new house.
 Movers don't even need to read—they just match colors.

-Mark essential boxes (kettle, sheets, toiletries) with a big Star or specific "Open First" tape.
-These should be loaded last so they come off the truck first.
+Mark essential boxes containing kettle, sheets, and toiletries with a big star or "Open First" tape, and load them last so they come off the truck first.

 Don't list every spoon.
 Be broad but specific.